Main Building (University of Texas at Austin): Suicide site

 On November 11, 1998, the Board of Regents of the UT system approved the recommendation of Student Association leaders and of then-president Larry Faulkner to reopen the Tower's observation deck to visitors.
 After the installation of security and safety measures, the observation deck reopened to the public in 1999.

-Additionally, the observation deck was closed in 2002 and 2003, due to the September 11 attacks, and was reopened in 2004 with added security.
+The observation deck was closed following the September 11, 2001 attacks, and reopened in 2004 with added security.

 Tower Girl

 A female peregrine falcon nicknamed Tower Girl first attempted nesting on top of the tower in 2018.
 The University of Texas Biodiversity Center placed a webcam in order to monitor her, as a successful nesting attempt would expand the documented breeding range of the species in North America.

+April 24 Protest

+On April 24, 2024, the UT Tower and lawn became a focal point for a peaceful demonstration over the Gaza war.
+Over 50 protesters were reportedly arrested during the demonstrations on campus where law enforcement officers, including those from the Texas Department of Public Safety, reportedly engaged in physical clashes with protesters, leading to tensions and calls for the release of those detained.
+The protests occurred amidst the ongoing nationwide demonstrations on college campuses.

+The next day, on April 25, 2024, a crowd of around 500 demonstrators gathered, organized by groups such as the Texas State Employees Union and the American Association of University Professors in response to the events of the previous day.

 Lighting

-The Tower usually appears illuminated in white light in the evening, but is lit in various color schemes for special occasions, including athletic victories and academic accomplishments.
-To mark more somber events, such as the passing of a former president of the university, the Tower remains darkened with a soft grey glow through the night.

 Carl J. Eckhardt Jr., head of the Physical Plant in 1931, supervised the construction of the Main Building Tower.
 Eckhardt devised a lighting system to take advantage of its commanding architecture to announce university achievements.
 Beginning in 1937, orange lights were used to symbolize important events at the university; by 1947, standard guidelines for using the orange lights were created, and these have been updated since.
-Today there are many different options for lighting, including a darkened tower to signify solemn occasions.
+There are currently different options for lighting, including a darkened tower to signify solemn occasions.
 An orange tower with office windows lit to form the numeral "1" is used for national championships in NCAA sporting events.

-During Gone To Texas (welcoming new students to campus) and commencement ceremonies, the Tower windows are lit up to form the year (e.g. a 12 for the Class of 2012) of the class being honored.